 fbpx

-Petra By Night: How to Go & Is It Worth It?
+Petra at Night: How to Go & Is It Worth It?

 This page may contain affiliate links.
 More info in our Privacy Policy.

-Wondering if Petra by Night is worth it?
+Wondering if going to see Petra at Night is worth it?
 We created this detailed guide on how to visit Petra under the stars to help answer that question!
-Find out everything you need to know, including how much Petra by Night costs, how to get the best photos, and what to expect.
+Find out everything you need to know, including how much Petra By Night costs, how to get the best photos, and what to expect.

 Three times a week you can experience the ancient capital of the Nabataean kingdom from an entirely different perspective.

-So, how do you experience Petra by Night?
+So, how do you experience Petra at Night?
 And more importantly, is it even worth it?

-This comprehensive guide will “shine a light” on Petra by Night (pun and rhyme both very much intended!).
+This comprehensive guide will “shine a light” on Petra at Night (pun and rhyme both very much intended!).

 Before diving into it, one quick thing: we highly recommend reading this article in tandem with our in-depth guide to visiting Petra by day, packed with other essential trip planning tips and advice.

-Admission to Petra by Night is 17 JOD (~$24 USD) per person.
+Admission to see Petra at night is 17 JOD (~$24 USD) per person.
 This is in addition to the general admission for visiting Petra.
-Petra by Night is not included in your Jordan Pass.
+The Petra By Night ticket is not included in your Jordan Pass.

-Note: you must have a valid daylight ticket, either regular entry or the Jordan Pass, in order to purchase tickets for Petra by Night.
+Note: you must have a valid daylight ticket, either regular entry or the Jordan Pass, in order to purchase tickets for seeing Petra at night.

 General admission rates for Petra increase slightly depending on how many days you plan to visit.